-This article is a part of the “Bingeworthy Podcasts” series.
+This article is a part of the “Bingeworthy Podcasts” series, originally written in 2018.
 If you don’t listen to podcasts, these are a few good ones that will get you addicted.
 Enjoy.

 Whether you are extremely knowledgable about Watergate, or don’t know much at all, but are interested in it, you will want to check out Slate’s Slow Burn.